jstormes/AWSTools/README.md

 # Known issues

-* Fatal flaw - We need to recover when sequenceToken is out of sync and we need to use our container instance in the stream name.
+* A fatal flaw - We need to recover when sequenceToken is out of sync and we need to use our container instance in the stream name.
 It would also be a good idea to keep the sequenceToken in shared memory for performance reasons.